Dark Nebula Observing Program Coordinator:

 - The camera/CCD used, exposure times, film types, image software, number of stacked images, and other information relevant to the image production must also be provided

 Combined Visual and Imaging:

 Observers may combine imaging and visual observations provided that the logging requirements for each type of activity meet the individual requirements above.

 Please check with the Dark Nebula Observing Program Coordinator if you have any questions about the requirements.

 Submitting for Certification

 Send only COPIES of your observations or images in case they get lost in the mail.
 Please avoid sending prints or slides unless you do not require them back.
 Images or observations in electronic format may be forwarded by any convenient means.
-This may include mailing of a storage device such as a CD or 'posting' on the web.
-Please check with the Program Coordinator if you have any questions on how to transfer your images or observations for review.
+This may include mailing of a storage device such as a CDor flash drive, or 'posting' on the web.
+Please check with the Observing Program Coordinator if you have any questions on how to transfer your images or observations for review.
 Material sent for review will not be returned unless return postage is included.

 Upon verification, your certificate and pin will be sent directly to you or to your Club’s award coordinator for presentation.

 Dark Nebulae Program Chair:

 Kansas City, MO 64119